felipefllm/pyAutonomousAgent/README.md

 As a study case, the tool provides a simulation scenario with a swarm of autonomous agents.
 There are two types of autonomous agents:
-- a simplified computational model of a drone with a two-dimensional motion model; and
+- a simplified computational model of a drone with a two-dimensional motion model (pyAutonomousAgents.ipynb); and
 - a computational model of the Skywalker X8 Unmanned Aerial Vehicle (UAV).

 PyFly-fixed-wing tool [Bohn et al. 2019] was used to simulate the Skywalker X8 UAV inside the pyAutonomousAgent tool.
 PyFly-fixed-wing tool provides computational implementation of a 6 Degrees Of Freedom (DOF) aerodynamic model of the Skywalker X8 and its respective Proportional-Integral-Derivative (PID) controllers.
 This aerodynamic model of the Skywalker X8 was proposed and validated in [Gryte et al. 2018].

+The scenario with the swarm of drones is available in the file pyAutonomousAgents.ipynb.
+The scenario with the swarm of Skywalker X8 UAVs will be available as soon as possible.

 The tool generates a graphical interface, which is an animated gif, based on the final result of the simulation.
 The graphical interface is created through the python library celluloid [celluloi 2018].